Casperus99/Portfolio/ML projects/2.  Evolutionary Neural Architecture Search/README.md

 Created: 05/2022

-In this project I try to create algorithm that uses Evolutionary Algorithm (EA) to find the best Artificial Neural Network (ANN) classifier architecture.
+In this project I try to create algorithm that uses Evolutionary Algorithm (EA) to find the best Artificial Neural Network (ANN) classifier architecture/hiperparameters.
 Main task of ANN was to classify MNIST fashion dataset.

-### Full Description Soon